Vegan Brown Butter Mashed Potatoes

 - Pour the butter into a bowl and set aside until ready to use.* Be careful, it may sizzle as you pour.

 - When the potatoes are done, drain them and place the empty pot back on the stove.
-Place the drained potatoes in the pot along with the milk, cream cheese, garlic powder, onion powder, seasoning salt, pepper and 2 tablespoon of the brown butter**.
+Place the drained potatoes in the pot along with the milk, cream cheese, garlic powder, onion powder, seasoning salt, pepper and 2 tbsp of the brown butter**.
 Using a hand masher, mash the potatoes until they are creamy and there are no more chunks.

 - Add the chives and stir to combine with a wooden spoon.
 Taste and adjust seasonings as needed.